-How are a group of students doing?chart video
+How are a group of students doing?

 Use bar charts to visualize assessments, letter grades, discipline referrals, attendance, etc.